 ・New Chitose Airport to Rishiri Airport (about 55 minutes, one round-trip flight a day only in summer)

 Rishiri Airport to Kutsugata (about 30 minutes by bus; bus makes two round-trips to the airport each day)

 Kutsugata to Ramen Miraku (one to two minutes on foot)

-Time needed to transfer or wait are not included in the above; some routes have fewer flights.
+The time needed to transfer or wait is not included in the above; some routes have fewer flights.
 It will take one day just to go there.